cossacklabs/hermes-core/README.md

 ### Data model

-Hermes operates with data that is subdivided into records, which represent the hierarchy of recordsets and groups of recordsets.
+Hermes operates with data that is subdivided into records that represent the hierarchy of recordsets and groups of recordsets.
 Each blob of data is encrypted using a symmetric key, from which a set of hashes is generated.
 Possession of a symmetric key by a user allows reading and carrying out other processes on hashes (including with writing data).

-In Hermes-core `a document` equals `a block` and is not subdivided further as Hermes-core is a basic building block for the hierarchic infrastructure of Hermes.
+In Hermes-core `a document` equals `a block` and is not subdivided further as it is a basic building block for the hierarchic infrastructure of Hermes.

 ### Hermes entities